tact-lang/tact/README.md

 ###### Utility

-- [Formatter (tact-fmt)] — Idiomatic and official formatter.
+- Formatter (`tact-fmt`) — Idiomatic and official formatter.
 It ships with the Tact Language Server, VS Code extension, and as a standalone binary with the compiler.
 You can invoke it by running `npx tact-fmt` in your Tact projects.
+- BoC Disassembly (`unboc`) — Disassembly of `.boc` files from the [@tact-lang/opcode](https://npmjs.com/package/@tact-lang/opcode) package, which ships as a standalone binary with the compiler.
+You can invoke it by running `npx unboc` in your Tact projects.

 ### Getting started